Mohameddiv/subdomain/README.md

 ```
 **Note:**

-you need to add your shodan apikey for piad account
+1.you need to add your shodan apikey for piad account

 `shodan init <apikey>`

+2. you need to configure subfider tool for more results
+   `nano .config/subfinder/provider-config.yaml`
 ### Usage

 `subdomain.sh target.com`